 Chill at Cathedral Hill

-Dip out of work early and get to know Cathedral Hill.
+Sneak out of work early and get to know Cathedral Hill.
 W.A.
 Frost's basement is the perfect place to hide from your boss.
-Grab a cocktail there before heading over to the Happy Gnome to try seasonal beers, The Commodore to step back in time or Red Cow for a solid burger when it's safe to blow your cover.
+Grab a cocktail before heading over to the Happy Gnome for the widest selection of seasonal beers around or step back in time at The Commodore, an old F. Scott Fitzgerald haunt.
+When it's safe to blow your cover, settle in at one of the Hill's many tasty dining spots.
+We recommend Red Cow for delectable burgers, The Fitz for comforting deep-dish pizza and Revival for some of the best BBQ in Minnesota.

 Eat Around Lowertown

-Plan some time to take a tour of Downtown's Landmark Center, Saint Paul’s former federal courthouse—you'll learn about the building's spectacular history, including its use as a federal post office, ties to some of America's notorious gangsters and role in Prohibition.
-If that's not up your alley, we also recommend seeing a matinee at the nearby Park Square Theatre or the Ordway Center for Performing Arts.
+Take in the beauty of Downtown's recently renovated Rice Park (older than Central Park in NYC) before heading inside for a tour of Landmark Center, Saint Paul’s former federal courthouse.
+A free tour will teach you all about the building's spectacular history, including use as a federal post office, ties to America's notorious gangsters and role in Prohibition.
+We also recommend a matinee at the nearby Park Square Theatre or the Ordway Center for Performing Arts, or a trip across the river to the Wabasha Street Caves (just one of many haunted spots for those who appreciate the spookiness of the season).

 Explore Harriet Island